 Before You Go.
-Rutgers Stadium -- I refuse to use its corporate name, because selling naming rights to a stadium is never a high point and it offers no solutions -- is 40 miles from Midtown Manhattan, so the weather will be just about the same.
-The weather is predicted to be hot: 90 degrees at game time, with thunderstorms possible later.
+Rutgers Stadium -- from here until the end of this post, I won't use its corporate name, because selling naming rights to a stadium is never a high point and it offers no solutions -- is 40 miles from Midtown Manhattan, so the weather will be just about the same.
+The weather is predicted to be hot: 88 degrees at game time, with thunderstorms possible later.

 Tickets.
 Since Rutgers got good in 2005, tickets have been hard to come by, even with the recent expansion of the stadium.
-As of this writing, only the game against arch-rival Penn State is completely sold out.
-But don't expect to get great seats if you order now.
+As of this writing, none of the 7 home games is completely sold out.
+But Big Ten powers like Ohio State, Michigan State and Nebraska are coming in, so don't expect to get great seats, even if you order now.
+(Nebraska once brought 16,000 fans to an away game against Hawaii.)
 That said, there isn't really a bad seat in the stadium.

 Getting There.
 As I said, Rutgers Stadium is almost exactly 40 miles from Times Square.
 However, do not take that for granted.
 Traffic getting out of New York City may be favorable to you on a Saturday morning, especially after Labor Day, but the last couple of miles before you reach the stadium will be bad.
-Best to go early, and, if you enjoy tailgating, you can do that.
+It would be best to go early, trying to reach the stadium at least an hour before kickoff, and, if you enjoy tailgating, you can do that.
+(If so, make it at least 2 hours before kickoff, to give yourself enough time to set up, cook, eat, and disassemble again.)
 If you don't enjoy tailgating, your best bet is probably to forget the car and take public transportation.

 It's important to note that "Rutgers, the State University of New Jersey" is vast, including campuses (campii?) in Newark and Camden.
 The main campus straddles the Raritan River in Middlesex County.
 The College Avenue Campus (the original part of the school), the Cook Campus (the agricultural and environmental studies section) and the Douglass Campus (originally the New Jersey College for Women) are in New Brunswick.
 The Livingston Campus (including the arena) and the Busch Campus (including the stadium) are across the river in Piscataway.

-New Jersey Transit runs rail service from Penn Station to New Brunswick, once an hour on Saturday mornings.
+New Jersey Transit runs rail service from Penn Station in Midtown Manhattan to New Brunswick, once an hour on Saturday mornings.
 The 9:14 Northeast Corridor train arrives in New Brunswick at 10:11, and the next one (10:14 to 11:11) will also get you there before kickoff.
 Round-trip fare is $26.